 “… this is what your brain looks like NOT on drugs.”

 Okay, that wasn’t exactly what he said, but that’s how I heard it.
-I do exaggerate quite a bit, even in the way I hear things.
+I do exaggerate a bit.

 So I took the drugs, and months later remain as ambivalent about them as I was before ever setting foot in his office.
 Not sure I can live with them.
 Not sure I want to live completely without them either.